Heart failure - discharge

 Make sure you know the warning signs of heart failure and of a heart attack.
 Know what to do when you have chest pain, or angina.

-Always ask your health care provider before starting sexual activity again.
+Always ask your provider before starting sexual activity again.
 Do not take sildenafil (Viagra), or vardenafil (Levitra), tadalafil (Cialis), or any herbal remedy for erection problems without checking first.

 Make sure your home is set up to be safe and easy for you for you to move around in and avoid falls.